-Executive Vice President, Chief Financial Officer and Chief Administrative Officer
+President, Corporate Services and Chief Financial Officer and Chief Administrative Officer

 Rich Goode serves as Executive Vice President, Chief Financial Officer (CFO) and Chief Administrative Officer (CAO) for Children’s Health℠.
 He joined Children’s Health in May 2016 and currently oversees the financial management of the health system.
 He has direct responsibility for accounting, capital planning, budgets, patient business services, insurance, investments, revenue cycle, financial and business analytics.
 Rich also assesses the financial impact of changes in reimbursement, changing patterns of hospital service and utilization.